The Pros and Cons of Using Jargon in Content Writing: A Complete 2026 Guide for Marketers and Copywriters

 Featured Snippets and Voice Search Considerations

-According to Backlinko, a leading SEO research and training company, featured snippet content averages an 8th-grade reading level and uses natural, conversational language.
-Voice searches, which now account for over 20% of mobile queries, almost exclusively use everyday language rather than industry terminology.
+According to Backlinko’s 2026 Featured Snippet Study, featured snippet content averages an 8th-grade reading level and uses natural, conversational language.
+Voice searches, which now account for over 30% of all mobile queries according to Comscore, almost exclusively use everyday language rather than industry terminology.

 Voice Search Examples: